-The best Hilton credit card bonus is offered by the Hilton Honors American Express Surpass® Card: 130,000 points for spending $2,000 in the first 3 months plus an additional 50,000 points for spending a total of $10,000 in the first 6 months.
+The best Hilton credit card bonus is offered by the Hilton Honors American Express Surpass® Card: 130,000 points for spending $2,000 in the first 3 months.
 Although this card comes with an annual fee of $0 intro 1st yr, $95 after, its initial bonus can cover that cost for several years.
 All information about the Hilton Honors American Express Surpass® Card has been collected independently by WalletHub.
 The Hilton Honors American Express Surpass® Card is no longer available to new applicants through WalletHub, but may be available on the American Express website.

 Another high Hilton credit card bonus is 150,000 points after spending $4,000 in the first 3 months with the Hilton Honors Aspire Credit Card.
 This card is best for people who are very frequent travelers because its $450 annual fee makes it expensive to own.

-Lastly, there is the Hilton Honors American Express Card, which has a smaller bonus but easier to earn; you can get 80,000 points for spending $1,000 in the first 3 months plus an additional 50,000 points for spending a total of $5,000 in the first 6 months.
+Lastly, there is the Hilton Honors American Express Card, which has a smaller bonus but easier to earn; you can get 80,000 points after spending $1,000 in the first 3 months, plus up to $100 in statement credits on purchases made at any of the Hilton family hotels in the first 12 months.
 While this card has the lowest Hilton credit card bonus, it also has the lowest annual fee, at $0.

 There are more ways to get a Hilton credit card bonus than just initial spending, though.
 All Hilton credit cards have bonus categories that offer more rewards per $1 spent than the normal earning rate.
 For example, the Hilton Honors Aspire Credit Card gives extra points on select travel and dining purchases.
 All the cards give bonus points on charges at Hilton properties, too.